 The Manual of SSOP has been published with ESCAP logo with mention of the ESCAP Trust Fund, following approval from ESCAP.
-It has been delivered to related organizations/agencies such as ESACP, WMO as well as technical advisor/project manager, consutabants, evaluator, etc. And it is also avaible at http://typhooncommittee.org/SSOP/FINAL_MANUAL.html.
-The hard copies will distributed to Members of TC and PTC as the main material for the training courses and workshops of SSOP-II.
+It has been delivered to related organizations/agencies such as ESCAP, WMO as well as technical advisor/project manager, consutabants, evaluator, etc. And all documentations, publications, evaluation report, and summary reports of workshops and training courses related to the project of SSOP-I are also available at webpage of Typhoon Committee: http://typhooncommittee.org/SSOP/FINAL\MANUAL.html.
+The hard copies will be distributed to Members of TC and PTC as the main material for the training courses and workshops of SSOP-II.